Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 Click the Create Key pair button, enter an appropriate name, select ppk, and finally click the Create Key pair button to automatically download the private key to your computer, which can be later used to access the Sophos firewall instance via SSH.

-Select Availability zones for each firewall node and ensure both have different AZs selected to achieve High Availability.
+Select Availability zones for each firewall node and make sure that both have different AZs selected to achieve High Availability.

-Enter the public IP address of the administrator deploying this firewall in the Trusted network CIDR section.
-This IP address will have full management access (SSH and web Console) to both the Sophos Firewall units.
+Enter the public IP address of the administrator deploying this firewall in the Trusted network CIDR This IP address will have full management access (SSH and Web Console) to both the Sophos Firewall units.

-Enter a desired BGP ASN to represent the Amazon Transit Gateway in the communication with the firewall (default value is 64512; it doesn't need to be changed unless this ASN is already used somewhere in your BGP setup).
+Enter the Public Network as 0.0.0.0/0 or you can enter a specific IP address that will have access to all the ports from outside except the management port 22 and 4444.
+Enter a desired BGP ASN to represent the Amazon Transit Gateway in the communication with the firewall (default value is 64512, it doesn't need to be changed unless this ASN is already used somewhere in your BGP setup).

 Enter the admin password of your choice matching with the password complexity policy for the remote access of firewall instances.